The obvious failings of the established churches

 publicly; spreading the news of how we care and what we do, and why.

-Thus the church would become the fount of concern for the planet,
+Thus the churches should become the fount of concern for the planet,

 promoting care for the poor, education and gender equality.

-It would become a place that people turn to in need or trouble
+It should become a place that people turn to in need or trouble

-and the central place from which love spreads to others.
+and the central place from which love spreads to embrace the world.

-Does God require, or need, our prayers, praises or bible readings,
+Surely God does not require, or need, our prayers, praises or bible readings,

-or are these oriented to our need for group affirmation?
+These are merely liturgical adherents oriented to our need for group affirmation.

-Do the purposes of God have anything to do with personal salvation,
+The purposes of God have little or nothing to do with personal salvation,

-or the sacraments, festivals, or liturgy of Sunday worship?
+or the sacraments, prayers, praises and liturgy of Sunday worship?

-How can the church apply and promote the teaching of Jesus
+The church is called to apply and promote the teaching of Jesus

 to the problems and issues that we face today,